oizumi-lab/GWTune/README.md

 ## Update information
 - 2024/10/31 :
-  - Update the dataset of THINGS and AllenBrain.
+  - The datasets of THINGS and AllenBrain have been updated to reflect the data used in the papers on bioRxiv.
-  - The paper on bioRxiv below has been updated and the data used in the paper has changed.
+  - The paper on bioRxiv below, which describes this toolbox, has been updated and the data used in the paper has changed.

 ## Installation
 We outline instructions for installing the required packages using `poetry`, `conda`, `pip`.